 - Insurance policy stipulations

-When Return-to-Work Certificate NOT Required
+When Return-to-Work Certificate is NOT Required

 - Short absences (1–7 days) for minor illness